 Occupying the best sea-view part of the so-called Athenian Riviera – pretty much where Four Seasons Astir Hotel is located – this is the most upscale seafood restaurant in Athens, again a 30-minute drive from downtown.

-With a view to a small cute garden in a cobblestone pedestrian area in downtown Athens, this gourmet restaurant offers playful dishes and whimsical cocktails in a tiny modern space.
+With a view of a small cute garden in a cobblestone pedestrian area in downtown Athens, this gourmet restaurant offers playful dishes and whimsical cocktails in a tiny modern space.